OmarMiniesy/Notes/Security/Cryptography/Cryptanalysis.md

 * Security against attackers that can choose ciphertexts and obtain their corresponding decrypted plaintext.
 * The attacker cannot gain useful information from decrypted plaintexts even though the ciphertext is known.

-Achieved using additional cryptographic mechanisms such as message authentication codes or digital signatures.
+Achieved using additional cryptographic mechanisms such as [[Message Authentication]] codes or digital signatures.

 1. **IND-CCA1**: The attacker must make all decryption queries before receiving the challenge ciphertext.
 After the challenge is received, the attacker cannot request the decryption of any more ciphertexts
 2. **IND-CCA2**: Allowing the attacker to continue making decryption queries even after receiving the challenge ciphertext.
 The attacker can adapt their strategy based on the information gained from previous decryption queries.